Library Card Terms and Conditions

 Applicants for a library card are given the option to "link" their record to another patron on our application form.
-This service allows increased ease of navigation between cardholders belonging to the same family.
-Note that linking patron records is solely intended to expedite circulation transactions by allowing for quick navigation beween one linked record and the next.
+This service allows increased ease of navigation between physical cardholders belonging to the same family when they are borrowing materials from the branches.
+Note that linking patron records is solely intended to expedite circulation transactions by allowing for quick navigation between one linked record and the next.

-Linking records does not give a patron the ability to view, request or borrow items on a card belonging to a patron to whom they are linked.
+Linking records does not give a patron the ability to view online, request or borrow items on a card belonging to a patron to whom they are linked.

 When you register for a New York Public Library card, you accept responsibility for all items on the card, all use made of the card and all charges made against it until your card is reported lost.
 The Library must have a record of your card having been reported lost, or it is not considered lost.
 Therefore it is to the patron’s benefit to report the loss or theft of a library card immediately.

 The cost of replacing a lost or stolen library card is $1.00.
 This fee is assessed at the time the card is reported lost.

 Report lost cards by phone, in person at any Library location, or by e-mail.
 Patrons who live outside the five boroughs in New York State should e-mail email@example.com

 The New York Public Library provides a notification service for held items, overdue materials and other service-specific reasons.
 Notices are available via telephone or e-mail and the method by which you receive them is chosen at the time you apply for a card.
 Additionally, notices and bills for lost material will be sent to the mailing address on record at the Library.
 Cardholders are required to select a notice preference and to provide a valid telephone number or e-mail address on their account.
 Additionally, it is the responsibility of the borrower to notify the Library if any of their contact information changes.